nilscox/redux-fetch/README.md

 #### expect(values)

-Set the expected status code(s). `values` can be either an integer or an array of integer.
+Set the expected status code(s). `values` can be either an integer or an array of integers.

-When the request has finished, a _success_ will be triggered if the actual request status code is within the expected values.
-In the same way, a _failure_ will be triggered instead if the status code does not appear in the expected values.
+When the request has finished, a _success_ action will be triggered if the actual request status code is within the expected values.
+In the same way, a _failure_ actionwill be triggered instead if the status code does not appear in the expected values.

-If no expeceted values are set, the kind of event that is dispatched is based on [`res.ok`](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok).
+If no expeceted values are set, the type of event that is dispatched is based on [`res.ok`](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok).

 #### onRequest(callback)